 As a big THANK YOU for requesting this brochure, please click on each photo above to get YOUR FREE THERAPEUTIC RECIPES!

-Click here to Register for the Integrative Health & Wellness Practitioner Course
+Click here to buy the Integrative Health & Wellness Practitioner Course

 Sub-Module One: Integrative Anatomy & Physiology, and Biochemistry

 Our modern lifestyles have served up enhanced technology and the ‘convenience factor’.
 This has had a very useful impact on our lives…at a significant cost.
 Examples of the price we have paid are: